 Description

-The crispiest frozen chicken wings you'll ever make in your air fryer — no thawing, no deep fryer, no oven required.
-A simple two-stage method plus one secret ingredient (baking powder) delivers shatteringly crisp skin and juicy meat in just 25 minutes.
+The crispiest frozen chicken wings you'll make in your air fryer — no thawing, no deep fryer, no oven.
+A simple two-stage method plus one secret ingredient (baking powder) gives shatteringly crisp skin and juicy meat in just 25 minutes.

 Youtube video